Gd punishing for not fulfilling a potential positive commandment: Kiddushin 39b [2x]; Menachot 41a

 Whether the more common mitzvah ["Tadir"] has precedence: Succah 54b, 56a; Pesachim 114a; Megillah 29b; Menachot 49a

-Gauging which mitzvah to perform, if one involves a Holier item, and the other is more Common: Menachot 49a-b
+Gauging which mitzvah to perform, if one involves a holier item, and the other is more common: Menachot 49a-b